dymaxionlabs/massive-change-detection/README.md

 ## License

-Source code is released under a BSD-2 license.
+Source code is released under a GNU GPL v3 license.
 Please refer to [LICENSE.md](LICENSE.md) for more information.